-Getting ready to go to university can be a stressful time.
-You are bound to be full of either apprehension or excitement for the next stage in your life and most people will experience a mixture of both, so being prepared for what lies ahead can make you feel more comfortable as you set off on your new adventure.
+Even under normal circumstances, getting ready to go to university can be a stressful time, but preparing yourself to leave home for the first time in the middle of a pandemic is going to bring additional uncertainties.
+You are bound to be full of either apprehension or excitement for the next stage in your life and most people will experience a mixture of both, so trying to prepare yourself, as best you can for what lies ahead can make you feel more comfortable as you set off on your new adventure.

 1. Get a student bank account

 If you don’t have a bank account already, you will need to get one so that your student loan can be paid in to it, so the sooner you get this in motion the better.
 If you do already have a bank account, you should visit your bank and advise them that you are going to university so they can change it in to a student account.
 Student accounts offer a number of advantages including free overdrafts, so it is definitely worth changing it.
 You might need to show proof that you have been accepted to university, but you can certainly get the wheels in motion beforehand.